-I intentionally structure the course so that the written materials are the source of the "information" or "content," as it were.
-I believe in committing need-to-know information to writing.
-To begin with, there's the book, which is designed to lay out all of the concepts and material in a clear, straightforward way.
-Then there will often be slides, but you don't need to transcribe the words on those, because I will post them after class.
-I also provide content in other written forms, which I post online.
-(If you are skeptical of my commitment to putting need-to-know material in writing, check the length of this syllabus!)
+I intentionally structure the course so that the written materials are the source of the "information" or "content" of the course.
+I'm a strong believer in need-to-know information being made available to students in writing.
+To begin with, there's the assigned reading - and I've adopted the materials I have because they impressed me as being straightforward and clear.
+There will sometimes be slides - and to the extent they carry written words, I will post them after class.
+So you don't need to transcribe the words off of the screen.
+I also may provide content in other written forms, and if I do, I will post that online as well.

+If you are skeptical of my commitment to putting need-to-know material in writing, check the length of this syllabus!

-So if all the need-to-know material is already written down for you, what is the use of class?
+So if the need-to-know material is already written down for you, what is the use of class?
 Class is about making the content/information come alive, exploring it, providing context, answering questions, checking your understanding, making connections, etc. That can even involve going down some dead-end paths.

-So I urge you to avoid transcribing what is said.
+What this all means is that I urge you to avoid transcribing what is said.
 Instead, relax your mind and try to engage intellectually.